 - The care you receive is included in the plan's Medical Benefits Chart (this chart is in Chapter 4 of this booklet). - The care you receive is considered medically necessary.
-"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You have an in-network primary care provider (PCP) who is providing and overseeing your care.
-As a member of our plan, you must choose an in-network PCP (for more information about this, see Section 2.1 in this chapter). - You must receive your care from an in-network provider (for more information about this, see Section 2 in this chapter).
+"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You have a MyCare in-network primary care provider (PCP) who is providing and overseeing your care.
+As a member of our plan, you must choose a MyCare in-network PCP (for more information about this, see Section 2.1 in this chapter). - In most situations, your in-network PCP must give you approval in advance before you can use other providers in the plan's network, such as specialists, hospitals, skilled nursing facilities, or home health care agencies.
+This is called giving you a "referral."
+For more information about this, see Section 2.3 of this chapter. - Referrals from your PCP are not required for emergency care or urgently needed care.
+There are also some other kinds of care you can get without having approval in advance from your PCP (for more information about this, see Section 2.2 of this chapter).

+You must receive your care from a MyCare in-network provider (for more information about this, see Section 2 in this chapter).
 In most cases, care you receive from an out-of-network provider (a provider who is not part of our plan's network) will not be covered.